-Environmental monitoring is the necessary first step to sustainable preservation management in cultural institutions.
-IPI develops and produces the only environmental monitoring and data analysis tools designed specifically for use in cultural institutions.
+Environmental monitoring is the necessary first step to sustainable preservation management in cultural institutions and IPI develops and produces environmental monitoring and data analysis tools designed specifically for use in cultural institutions.

 IPI’s web-based environmental data management system designed to help you document, analyze, and improve the storage environment for long-term preservation.
 Available at various subscription levels depending on institutional size.

 While greater efforts have been made to teach the theory and potential of sustainable preservation prior to this publication, there were no resources specific to cultural institutions that professionals could turn to for step-by-step guidance in achieving an optimal preservation environment on their own.
 Institutions committed to identifying opportunities to optimize their preservation environment will be able to use this publication to conduct risk-managed studies without negatively impacting their current preservation quality.
 This project was funded by the Institute of Museum and Library Services.